Rent and services

 What are the rules about rent increases?

 Your landlord can raise your rent by an amount that the government sets each year.
-This is called the “guideline”.
-The guideline for 2023 was 2.5%.
-For 2024, it’s also 2.5%.
+This is called the “rent increase guideline”.
+For the year 2026, the guideline is 2.1%.
+The guideline for the year 2025 was 2.5%.

 Usually, your landlord can raise your rent only every 12 months.
-If your landlord tries to raise your rent more often or by more than the guideline amount, try to get legal advice.
+If your landlord tries to raise your rent more often or by more than the guideline amount, get legal advice.

 How often can my landlord increase the charges for my meals and services?

-Unlike rent, charges for services are not limited to one increase every 12 months.
 Your landlord can raise the cost of meals and services at any time and by any amount, as long as they tell you in writing 90 days in advance.
-They should use an LTB form called Notice to Increase the Rent and/or Charges for Care Services and Meals (Form N3) to do this.
+They should use an LTB form called Form N3: Notice to Increase the Rent and/or Charges for Care Services and Meals to do this.
 If your landlord does not give you proper notice, you do not have to pay the increase.

 But if your tenancy agreement sets the cost for your meals and services for a fixed period of time, your landlord cannot charge you more until the time period is over.
-For example, this would apply if you have a one?year lease which sets the price of meals for the entire year.
+For example, you have a one-year lease which sets the price of meals for the entire year.

 If you agreed to pay for certain services in your tenancy agreement and you can no longer afford them, your landlord might try to cut these services.
-If this happens, it is important to get legal advice.
+If this happens, get legal advice.

 What if my landlord tells me my boarding house is now a care home?

-If you are not sure if you live in a care home, try to get legal advice.
+If you are not sure if you live in a care home, get legal advice.

 Previous page Next page